-This element of ‘Best Practice’ concerns the statutory information that must be provided in a clear, comprehensible and prominent manner to consumers before making a package holiday booking.
-I have given a brief explanation below and will then provide the exact requirements from the Regulations.
+This element of ‘best practice’ concerns the statutory information that must be provided in a clear, comprehensible and prominent manner to consumers before making a package holiday booking.
+We have given a brief explanation below and will then provide the exact requirements from the regulations.
 So, let’s start with the relevant Schedules in the 2018 PTRs:

 Schedule 2 information will not be a problem as it relates to website sales where links can be used to provide consumers with their ‘key rights’ (this is contained in Part 1 of Schedule 2)

-Schedule 3, Part 2, again talks of Key Rights information.
-This is where the problems occur as they relate to Travel Agents (shop sales) and Telephone sales, where the consumer’s ‘Key Rights’ must be explained BEFORE the booking is made.
-Part 1 relates to the protection and Part 3, the copy of the actual Regulations’
+Schedule 3, Part 2, again talks about key rights information.
+This is where the problems occur as they relate to travel agents (shop sales) and telephone sales, where the consumer’s ‘key rights’ must be explained BEFORE the booking is made.
+Part 1 relates to the protection and Part 3, the copy of the actual regulations.

 Schedule 5 highlights the information to be provided in the Package Travel Contract after the booking has been made (the Confirmation Invoice).

-What follows is the practical situation of a website sale, high street Agent (shop) sale and a telephone sale.
+Schedules 6 to 10 deal with the information provisions for LTAs.
+What follows is the practical situation of a website sale, high street agent (shop) sale and a telephone sale.

 Website sales The website can be designed to provide all the Schedule 1 information and provide links to the Standard Information, ‘Key Facts’ (in Schedule 3), with the link to the actual Regulations: www.legislation.gov.uk/uksi/2018/634/contents/made

-High street Agent (shop) sales The ‘Key Rights’ could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
-Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the new 2018 PTRs.
+High street Agent (shop) sales The ‘key rights’ could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
+Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the 2018 PTRs.
 As explained above, the information in Schedule 1 would be discussed in the process of the sale.

-Telephone sales The sales discussion should be able to highlight the basic Schedule 1 information, which could be emailed to the consumer during the sales process or reference made to the Organiser/Principal’s brochure or website.
-Then we come to the ‘Key Facts’.
-Access to their website and direction as to where the legal information can be found is one possibility, or an email highlighting the information, while the consumer is on the phone and told to refer to, is another.
+Telephone sales The sales discussion should highlight the basic Schedule 1 information, which could be emailed to the consumer during the sales process or reference made to the organiser/ principal’s brochure or website.
+Then we come to the ‘key facts’.
+Access to the business’s website and direction as to where the legal information can be found is one possibility, or the consumer could be sent an email highlighting the information and told to refer to it while on the phone.